Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in Rhode Island.
-Research shows that homes with solar panels sell for approximately 4.1% more than comparable homes without solar, according to a Zillow study.
+Yes, solar panels can increase your home value in Rhode Island.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a typical Rhode Island home, that can translate to a meaningful boost in resale value.